BhanuPrakashSamoju/databricks_genai_hackathon/README.md

 ## Features

 - **Recommendations**: The chatbot analyzes user input and suggests relevant movies based on available labels within the platform.
-- **Hallucination**: As part of its learning process, the chatbot can generate creative recommendations beyond existing data.
 - **Hackathon Project**: Developed for a hackathon, this application is not intended for production use.

 ## Usage